 |2008 SECA Art Award recipient Trevor Paglen (left) and SECA member Lauren Ford; photo: Drew Altizer Photography||SECA members at studio visit with Jordan Kantor; photo: Alan Ratliff|

 The group works closely with SFMOMA curators to identify the best new art in the Bay Area and to present the highly respected biennial SECA Art Award and its associated SFMOMA exhibition.
 Since 1967, the SECA Art Award has recognized more than 70 artists and given hundreds of finalists a platform to speak about their practice.
 To mark SECA's fiftieth anniversary in 2011, SFMOMA published a comprehensive book covering the full scope of the awards SECA has sponsored since the sixties.
-While SFMOMA's expansion project is underway, the SECA Art Award exhibition will move beyond the museum's walls, with SFMOMA commissioning new work to be presented at various locations in the Bay Area — a first in this distinguished award program's history.
+With SFMOMA's expansion project now underway, the SECA Art Award exhibition has moved beyond the museum's walls, with SFMOMA commissioning new work for presentation at various locations in the Bay Area — a first in this distinguished award program's history.

 The SECA Art Award cycle offers SECA members an exciting educational opportunity to learn firsthand about new directions in contemporary art and directly support talented Bay Area artists at a relatively early stage in their careers.
 SECA members are invited to nominate artists for consideration and actively participate in application reviews, group studio visits, and discussions led by the SECA Art Award curators.

-Last summer SFMOMA received nominations for the 2012 SECA Art Award from a wide range of local arts professionals.
-SFMOMA Assistant Curators Jenny Gheith and Tanya Zimbardo selected 15 finalists for group studio visits in the fall.
+SFMOMA received nominations for the 2012 SECA Art Award from a wide range of local arts professionals, and SFMOMA Assistant Curators Jenny Gheith and Tanya Zimbardo selected 15 finalists for group studio visits.
 The 2012 award winners are Zarouhie Abdalian, Josh Faught, Jonn Herschend, and David Wilson.